 We always promote independent travel, without the need of an organised tour, but if you have difficulty planning your own trip, or you are short on time, we suggest that you take a look at the trips by Viator and G Adventures

-1. Walk around the Boudhanath Stupa
+1. The Boudhanath Stupa

 Location – The stupa is about 8km away from Thamel.
 We got there by walking from Pashupatinath Temple (a 30-minute walk away) since we visited that first, but you can easily get a taxi from any place in Kathmandu or catch a bus or van headed that way from the bus terminal opposite Ratna park.

-2. Climb up to Swaymbhunath (The Monkey Temple)
+2. Swaymbhunath (The Monkey Temple)